Many students work hard but feel like their progress is slow. They

 5. Repeat only the weak parts

 This trains your brain to retrieve information.
+Retrieval is what

-Retrieval is what strengthens memory.
+strengthens memory.

-2. Using One Learning Method for Every
+2. Using One Learning Method for Every Subject

 Many students treat all subjects the same.
-They apply
+They apply the same method

-the same method everywhere, usually rereading or rewriting notes.
+everywhere, usually rereading or rewriting notes.

-That approach fails because subjects demand different
+That approach fails because subjects demand different thinking.

-Mathematics and physics require problem-solving
+Mathematics and physics require problem-solving practice.
+Languages

-studies require understanding relationships between events, causes, and
+understanding relationships between events, causes, and consequences.

-consequences.
-Business-related subjects require both understanding and
+Business-related subjects require both understanding and application to

-application to scenarios.
+scenarios.

 Real-world example

-A student memorizes mathematics formulas but rarely
+A student memorizes mathematics formulas but rarely solves full

-a word problem, they cannot identify the correct method.
+problem, they cannot identify the correct method.

-Another student memorizes definitions in ICT but
+Another student memorizes definitions in ICT but cannot explain how the

-cannot explain how the concepts work in real systems.
+concepts work in real systems.

 Why it hurts

-If your learning method does not match the type of
+If your learning method does not match the type of thinking the subject

 Fix it step by step